 While I was working on the wheel fitment I also almost considered going with the classic slammed -11 degrees of camber look, balls to the ground with the wheels more horizontal than vertical, since that seems to be all the rage on the scene these days.
 In the end I couldn’t bring myself to desecrate the car like that though (and before you say it, Miku-izing is the exact opposite of desecration – the highest honor any car can receive).

-The rear assembly was bad enough with the mess around the rear windshield, but it got worse when after final assembly I noticed that the top of the taillights don’t actually line up flush with the rear fenders.
+After final assembly I noticed that the top of the taillights don’t actually line up flush with the rear fenders.
 There’s a nearly imperceptible gap there and I nearly forced the panels together with glue before I realized that it was actually intentional.

 Apparently the new NSX is so devoted to aerodynamic design that they actually worked in a tiny vent there so air that would be built up in the fender well could have a release and flow through the car.
 It almost feels blasphemous now to put a giant swan neck wing on this thing when the designers went through that much unsung effort to get its airflow down.

-At the end of the day the hood ended up being so small and the main Miku decal so large that we ended up having little more than just her head on there.
+At the end of the day the hood ended up being so small and the main Miku decal so large that it ended up having little more than just her head on there.
 Even her upper torso is mostly covered by the GSR logo.

 The “344 Personal Sponsors” on the roof is actually a reference to the NSX’s model kit number.
 Tamiya assigns this kit as no. 344, so I thought that be appropriate, especially since the decal sheet included two sets of all numbers, meaning you could basically put whatever number you wanted together.
 The actual Good Smile Racing Z4 has 16056 Personal Sponsors on its roof, though I don’t actually know what that means.
 I somehow doubt it actually means they have 16,056 personal sponsors, but I suppose it’s possible.